Hall of Animals

 Color by the critters: Summer, Wild Art Wednesdays, 11:00 a.m.–1:00 p.m. & 2:00-4:00 p.m.

 Make cat’s eyes, sheep hats, and other animal-inspired crafts at our Animals in Art station surrounded by turtles, frogs and meerkats.

 Stop by our own “meerkat manor.”Experience life on the dark side.

 See meerkats dig, play, and forage in the sand of the exhibit’s desert area.

-In our Amazing Nocturnal Animals exhibit, meet prehensile-tailed porcupine, bettongs (the smallest kangaroo), a pygmy slow loris, Madagascar jumping rats, and African brush tailed porcupines.
+In our Amazing Nocturnal Animals exhibit, meet our kinkajou, prehensile-tailed porcupine, bettongs (the smallest kangaroo), a pair of pygmy slow loris, Madagascar jumping rats, and African brush tailed porcupines.

 Take a break by the fishtank.